 §9792.9.
-Utilization Review Standards--Timeframe, Procedures and Notice Content - For Injuries Occurring Prior to January 1, 2013, Where the Request for Authorization is Received Prior to July 1, 2013.
+Utilization Review Standards--Timeframe, Procedures and Notice Content - For Utilization Review Decisions Issued Prior to July 1, 2013 for Injuries Occurring Prior to January 1, 2013, Where the Request for Authorization is Received Prior to July 1, 2013.

-This section applies to any request for authorization of medical treatment, submitted under Article 5.5.1 of this Subchapter, for an occupational injury or illness occurring prior to January 1, 2013, where the request for authorization is received prior to July 1, 2013.
+This section applies to any request for authorization of medical treatment, made submitted under Article 5.5.1 of this Subchapter, for an occupational injury or illness occurring prior to January 1, 2013 if the decision on the request is communicated to the requesting physician prior to July 1, 2013 where the request for authorization is received prior to July 1, 2013.